 47. Safekeeping or "Freeze" Agreements - TEX.
 EST. CODE § 1105.155 - Where the personal representative deposits estate cash or other assets in a state or national bank, trust company, savings and loan association, or other domestic corporate depository, to be held under an agreement that the depository will not allow withdrawal or transfer of the principal of the assets and/or interest on the deposit except on written court order.
-(See example in Appendix Ad.)
+(See example in Appendix Ae.)
 The amount of the bond of the personal representative may then be reduced in proportion to the cash or other assets placed in safekeeping.

 48. Restoration of Ward - TEX.
-EST. CODE § 1202.051 - A Guardian Ad Litem must be appointed and everyone noticed similar to the original grant of guardianship.
+EST. CODE §§ 1202.051, 1202.054 - A Guardian Ad Litem and/or Attorney Ad Litem may be appointed and everyone noticed similar to the original grant of guardianship.